Best Large Laser Engravers & Cutters

 Size & applications

 The word ‘large’ is somewhat subjective when it comes to laser engravers.
-To some, an 800 x 400mm working area like the Neje Master 3 Max is large, while others would only consider seriously heft machines like the FSL Muse Titan and OMTech AF4063 worthy of this label.
+To some, an 800 x 400mm working area like the Neje Master 3 Max is large, while others would not.

-For example, with a machine like the Master 3 Max or D1 Pro, you can work on things like medium-size signs, home decorations, skateboards, laptops, and so on.
+For example, with a machine like the Master 3 Max or D1 Pro, you can work on medium-size signs, home decorations, skateboards, laptops, and so on.

 However, if you want to work on bigger things like large advertisement boards, windows, tables, benches, surfboards, or large metal sheets, you need to go for a larger option like the FSL or OMTech models.